vhive-serverless/vSwarm/benchmarks/aes/README.md

 The AES benchmark use the AES128 algorithm to encrypt a certain message string.
 As we are using the helloworld gRPC protocol for this benchmark the message will be the `name` variable.
 If you do not specify a name a default name is taken.
 You can change the default name with the argument `default-plaintext`.

-AES requires a secrete key for encryption.
+AES requires a secret key for encryption.
 The functions use a default key but you can specify your own by passing it with the `key` argument to the function.
 See source code for more details.

 The same functionality is implemented in different runtimes, namely Python, NodeJS and golang.

 ## Running this benchmark locally (using docker)